 Andrew has spent over 35 years working with wildlife and conservation.
 Initially with the New Zealand Wildlife Service and now with the Conservation Department.
 His experience includes: waterfowl research; all aspects of endangered species management with a wide range of threatened species; monitoring and survey in a wide variety of locations; producing plans, strategies and other similar planning documents for species and ecosystem management; coordinating and managing conservancy science planning; and, national development of best practice, audit and performance measurement.

 Andrew is currently a Technical Advisor (terrestrial ecosystems and species) at DOC in Christchurch.

-Inger moved to New Zealand in 2005 to work for the Department of Conservation on the West Coast.
+Inger left golf club management and renewable energy promotion in the UK to move to New Zealand in 2005 to work for the Department of Conservation on the West Coast.
 Her roles were in business and community relations, and included planning, advocacy, education and awareness.
 Leaving DOC in early 2016 enabled her to pursue her passion to promote, protect and share nature and natural landscapes.
 Her three part time roles are with the South Island Kōkako Charitable Trust, the West Coast Penguin Trust and the Walking Access Commission and she is Chair of the Green Team Hokitika.